AffaanShaikh/LLM-GPT-model-/README.md

 # LLM-GPT-model
 This model goes deep into data handling, math, and transformers behind large language models.
-The project encompasses several key components:
+The project encompasses 'pre-training' extensively and several key components:

 1. Data Extraction: I've gathered and prepared the data necessary to train my language model, a crucial step in achieving accurate and relevant responses.